Posterior Contraction for Sparse Neural Networks in Besov Spaces with Intrinsic Dimensionality: Main results

 \begin{example}[Relaxed spike-and-slab; Gaussian slab] If the uniform component in~\eqref{eqn:Gmm} is replaced by the density of a zero-mean Gaussian distribution with fixed variance, then $\tilde \pi_{SH}$ satisfies Assumptions~\aref{cond:shr_support}--\aref{cond:shr_spike}. \end{example}

 \begin{remark} For $k = 1$, a sub-Weibull density $\varphi_k$ corresponds to a sub-exponential density.
 For $k = 1/2$, it corresponds to a sub-Gaussian density.
-In particular, if $\varphi_k$ is chosen as a Gaussian density, the prior in \Cref{ex:gaussian_mixture} becomes a Gaussian mixture prior. \end{remark} When $L_{1n}$ and $D_{1n}$ are plugged in, the mixture weight $\pi_{1}$ in \eqref{eqn:Gmm} approaches 1.
+In particular, if $\varphi_k$ is chosen as a Gaussian density, the prior in \Cref{ex:gaussian_mixture} becomes a Gaussian mixture prior. \end{remark} Note that the mixture weight $\pi_{1n}$ in \eqref{eqn:Gmm} approaches 1.
 Although this may be practically undesirable, it ensures that Assumption~\aref{cond:shr_spike} is satisfied.
 Similar constraints have also been adopted in the literature on sparse BNNs with shrinkage priors \citep{sun2021consistent,lee2022asymptotic}.
 We now formalize the contraction result for shrinkage priors.
 The following theorem shows that BNNs equipped with shrinkage priors achieve the near-minimax rate.

 \begin{theorem}[Shrinkage prior] Suppose that Assumptions~\aref{assum:a-1}--\aref{assum:a-3} hold, and that the prior distribution in \eqref{eqn:shr_prior} is placed over $\Theta(L_{1n}, D_{1n})$.
 Assume further that the continuous density $\tilde \pi_{SH}$ satisfies Assumptions~\aref{cond:shr_support}--\aref{cond:shr_spike}.
 Then, the posterior distribution concentrates at the rate $\epsilon_n = n^{-\tilde{\bfs}/(2\tilde{\bfs}+1)}(\log n)^{3/2}$, in the sense that